 Overview

 The Medical Humanities Study Program offers a multidisciplinary opportunity for students to explore topics in medical history, ethics, theology, and other fields within the medical humanities.
 Students design their own research projects under the guidance of medical humanities mentors, and tailor their third-year experience around the completion of this project.
 While some students may participate in their mentor’s ongoing research, others can pursue projects independent of (but related to) their mentor’s primary areas of interest.
-The Master of Arts in Bioethics and Science Policy dual degree is housed within this track.
+See below for dual degree options.

 Curriculum